AhmedMaj/AHmedMaj/README.md

 ## Welcome to my page

-   Hello, my name is Ahmed, I am a Saudi from Riyadh, I am a student in the fourth level in College of Computer and Information Sciences at Imam Mohammed bin Saud Islamic University, I got a course in web design and development.
+   Hello, My name is Ahmed I'm a Saudi student in city of Riyadh.
+Enthusiastic about my major, which is computer Sciences.
+Currently I'm in my fourth level at Imam Mohammed bin Saud Islamic University and looking forward to finish my degree.
+I'm interested in all new developments and technology in my field.

-### Skills
+### Additional courses

-I got a course in web design and development.
+-web design and development.

 ### Programming languages